function61/varasto/docs/guide_how-to-install.md

 After Varasto is started
 ------------------------

-Now you can navigate your browser to `https://localhost/#/gettingStarted/v/welcome`
+Now you can navigate your browser to `https://localhost/` and **hit "Help" from the menu to reach the getting started wizard** which will help you set up everything.

-There's a "getting started" wizard which will guide you through the setup.

-You'll have to approve the "insecure certificate" warning.
+(You'll have to approve the "insecure certificate" warning.)